 Kensington and Chelsea are home to some of the “poshest” and richest individuals in England.
 But the Borough is a lesson in contrasts.
-From the mega rich shopping of the Kensington and Chelsea set with Harrods and other up market shops to Kensington Palace (Diana’s home and memorial) the Chelsea Flower show to the Nottinghill Carnval.
+From the mega-rich shopping of the Kensington and Chelsea set with Harrods and other upmarket shops to Kensington Palace (Diana’s home and memorial) the Chelsea Flower Show to the Nottinghill Carnival.
 It all takes place here in Kensington and Chelsea.

-“There is no other city in the world where you will find such first class museums all within walking distance of each other.
+“There is no other city in the world where you will find such first-class museums all within walking distance of each other.
 “The Great Exhibition in Hyde Park in 1851 created the foundations for these grand institutions dedicated to the arts and sciences.
 It was this investment in the area that set in motion a building spurt with large terraced houses which gives the district its current appearance as a high-class residential area; streets like the Boltons are among west London’s smartest addresses.
 Catering for this type of resident are the designer shops around Brompton Cross.
-There’s also a distinct European flavour to modern day South Ken with a French emphasis making it all the more chic.” quoted from London Town.
+There’s also a distinctly European flavour to modern-day South Ken with a French emphasis making it all the more chic.” quoted from London Town.

-Winnie the Pooh Exploring a Classic and Opera, Power, Passion and Politics.
 Now the V & A is free but the special exhibitions do have a cost associated with them from around £8-20.
-We stood outside the Museum just marveling at the size of the building and the fact that we were finally here.
+We stood outside the Museum just marvelling at the size of the building and the fact that we were finally here.
 Throngs of kids with teachers were going up the steps their bright glow vests in yellow giving the teachers a way to keep an eye on them.
 Screaming and laughing the crowds of kids were from around 5 years old right up to teenagers carrying portfolios.

 South Kensington is home to some of the finest museums in the world and the majority are FREE, imagine it free access to some of the worlds greatest treasure.